 Options Description Static Suspend () The traditional Green PC suspend mode.
 The CPU stops, and all other devices are shut off.
 0V Suspend Saves system status, memory and screen image into hard disk, then the power turns off automatically.
-The power turns on again, and the system comes back to the original screen (when the screen was last on) within just few seconds, depending on the memory size of your system.
+When you turn the power on again, the system comes back to the original status (when the screen was last on) within just few seconds, depending on the memory size of your system.
 Need Utility ZVHDD.EXE to reserve disk space.
-You can select one of the following operation systems: DOS , Win 3.1 , Win 95
+You can select one of the following operation systems: DOS (), Win 3.1, or Win 95

-4.6.6 Soft-Off by PWR-BTTN
+4.6.6 PWR-OFF by PWR-BTTN